Amadeus Webersinke

 Amadeus Webersinke (1920–2005) was a German pianist and organist.

+The son of a secondary school teacher, he attended high school in Jesenik.
 Webersinke studied from at the Institut für Kirchenmusik in Leipzig with Karl Straube, Johann Nepomuk David, and Otto Weinreich.
 He was a lecturer at the Felix Mendelssohn College of Music and Theatre and until 1953, he worked mainly as an organist, and later only as a pianist.

 Webersinke was particularly devoted to Bach's organ and piano works and also gave concerts on the clavichord.
-He recorded Max Reger's Piano Concerto and in 1966, he assumed a professorship at the Hochschule für Musik Carl Maria von Weber Dresden.
+He recorded Max Reger's Piano Concerto (issued in 1973).
+In 1966, he assumed a professorship at the Hochschule für Musik Carl Maria von Weber Dresden.